 Holiday gift guide 2022: The best deals at Walmart this week

 Attention, Walmart shoppers: Cyber week may be over, but there are still a ton of great deals to shop at Walmart today, while supplies last.
-Here are all the top Walmart deals, available to shop now.
+Here are all the top Walmart holiday deals and rollbacks, available to shop now.

 Save even more at Walmart with this free money deal

 Attention, Walmart shoppers: We found a free money deal at the big box retailer that's not to be missed.
-Right now, Walmart will give you $10 off your first three orders when you place an order at Walmart.com for in-store pick-up or same-day delivery (with a $50 minimum).
+Right now, Walmart will give you $10 off your first three orders at Walmart.com when you choose in-store pick-up or same-day delivery (with a $50 minimum purchase).
 Just use code HOLIDAY10 at checkout.

 This offer expires Dec.
 31, 2022.